 CHTCA conducts regular internal/external audits to demonstrate that it has operated with the assurance level under the ePKI CP.
-In order to ensure smooth operation of certificates by the CAs under ePKI by operating systems, browsers, and software platforms, ePKI has applied to the root certificate programs for operating systems, browsers and software platforms to include the self-signed certificates of eCA in the CA trust lists of these platforms.
 According to the regulations of the root certificate program, the audits of CHTCA are conducted annually and the latest CPS as well as the audit reports are submitted to the root certificate programs.
 CHTCA also publishes the audit seals to the CHTCA websites.